RafaelSantosBraz/AutoSyncRepositories-Git/README.md

 ### Usage

 GitSync does not need installation, just download the latest release available [here](https://github.com/RafaelSantosBraz/AutoSyncRepositories-Git/releases) and edit the file *config.json*.
-You have to put your GitHub username and password in the configuration file.
+You have to put at least your GitHub username and password in the configuration file.
+For more accurated signature and commit, please add your GitHub e-mail to the configuration file.

 After that, you can open your favorite Terminal and run this command to execute the GitSync application.